Social Justice Task Forces

 Scroll down for more information.

 Task Force Meeting Information

 Harold Gordon, Chair

 The Criminal Justice Reform (CJR) Task Force is exploring the best means by which TAE members can support criminal justice reform through legislation proposed for the current legislative session in Sacramento.
-One of the bills that we are supporting is SB 731 “Time Done”.
-We will be working with the Reform Movement’s Religious Action Center – California to support this bill.
-The bill focuses on relieving obstacles to brighter futures for those who have successfully completed their prison sentences, parole and/or probation.
+During the previous legislative session, we supported SB 731 “Time Done”.
+We worked with the Reform Movement’s Religious Action Center – California to support this bill.
+The bill focused on relieving obstacles to brighter futures for those who have successfully completed their prison sentences, parole and/or probation.
 If you think that once a person convicted of a felony has “done their time” that they are able to return to a normal life, then you join many of us who unfortunately don’t know as much about our criminal legal system as we might think.

-What is Senate Bill 731 (SB 731 – “Time Done”) and why does the Religious Action Center of the URJ support it?
+Senate Bill 731 (SB 731 – “Time Done”) did not past in the last legislative session, but will hopefully be reintroduced in the upcoming session and we will again work to move it forward.
+Why does the Religious Action Center of the URJ support SB731?

 Anyone who has served their sentence and paid their debt to society should have the opportunity to return to society and have a productive future life.
 The Alliance for Safety and Justice launched the Time Done campaign to raise awareness around the legal barriers that people living with convictions face long after they’ve successfully completed their sentences.
 These individuals continue to face restrictions on jobs, housing, education and other supports that are key to family stability and economic security long after serving their time.
 California SB 731 is critical legislation that will help create a pathway to redemption for so many Californians.
 Helping convicted felons return to productive lives is in the best interest of all Californians and is the right thing to do.